University Settlement Statement on Anti-Asian Racism

 We call on all members of our community to openly condemn ill-informed, biased perspectives, violence, hate and discrimination.

-Our offices at 23 Grange Road, 720 Spadina Avenue and 6075 Yonge Street are now open with limited hours.
-Our counsellors are available to help people who have pre-booked, in-person meetings, as well as by phone and email.
+Our offices at 23 Grange Road, 720 Spadina Avenue and 6075 Yonge Street are temporarily closed in response to the Province’s COVID-19 announcement on January 3, 2022.
+Our counsellors are available to help by phone, by email and online.

 We offer a range of free services to help low-income Citizens, Permanent Residents, Convention Refugees, Refugee Claimants and Visitors improve financial stability and reduce financial stress.